-- (a) stop at the stop line or, if there is no stop line, at the stop sign; and - (b) give way to any train or tram on, approaching or entering the crossing.
+- (a) stop as near as practicable to, but before reaching, the stop line or, if there is no stop line, as near as practicable to, but before reaching, the stop sign; and - (b) give way to any train or tram on, approaching or entering the crossing.

-- Note 1 Approaching, enter, stop line and tram are defined in the dictionary. - Note 2 For this rule, give way means the driver must remain stationary until it is safe for the driver to proceed-see the definition in the dictionary.
+Approaching, enter, stop line and tram are defined in the dictionary.

+For this rule, give way means the driver must remain stationary until it is safe for the driver to proceed-see the definition in the dictionary.